 If you’re wondering what the icon itself signifies, the tipoff comes in the corresponding web address.
 Here is one we can use as an example:

 Look closely, and you’ll see that even though the link takes us to mobile content from Search Engine Land, it’s actually hosted within Google itself.
 This is done so the content can be accessed, loaded, and delivered very quickly for mobile users.

-The lightning bolt is meant to indicate speed of course.
-It’s no doubt that Google, Facebook, LinkedIn, Twitter and virtually every other major web platform have found that mobile users hate waiting for content to load.
+The lightning bolt is meant to indicate the speed of course.
+It’s no doubt that Google, Facebook, LinkedIn, Twitter, and virtually every other major web platform have found that mobile users hate waiting for content to load.

 Given that almost all of us are using a mobile phone, and have a very short attention span, it’s critical that content be delivered quickly.

 So, the lightning bolt indicator for Google Accelerated Mobile Pages– (AMP) and Facebook Instant Article-enabled pages lets you know they can be accessed faster.
 But there is more to this story…

 Having content hosted within Google, Facebook, or LinkedIn (as examples) undoubtedly makes things faster and more accessible for mobile users.
 But, it also means those services are essentially bypassing your website.
 Whatever you post to them, or provide as a link, is no longer under your control.

 This isn’t completely new.
 The famous walled garden known as Facebook has been keeping as much as possible in-app for years.

 Once a person is logged in, there isn’t much reason or incentive for them to go elsewhere.
 After all, they can look through posts, news items, and popular content without ever leaving the Facebook interface they already know and like.